 When was your “BAM” moment?
 Meaning, when did you say, enough’s enough, I need something to help with the administrative side of this business?

 We had no way of knowing all tasks were complete.
 Unfortunately, we had an incident that made me realize we needed something for accountability.
 After researching different software companies, I came to the realization that accountability wasn’t the only thing we needed, easier scheduling options was another feature that made a huge impact.

 What are your favorite ways to build awareness of your business and gain new clients?

 Generally, I use facebook.
 Scout gives me an edge, and a lot of people are recommending me.
 A lot of word of mouth from clients because they see the value.
 We like to do silly things with the Scout picture feature for our pet owners.
-The number of people that will be out with friends and show off the report card and the fun photos is pretty large.
+The number of people, that will be out with friends and show off the report card and the fun photos, are pretty large.

 What were your top accomplishments in 2017?

 It was a really big year for us.
 It was the first year I had a real staff and the first year that I felt like I had a work-life balance.
 To top it off, I finally got approval for an addition to my business.